 His love of contact sports eventually led him to Sensei Jim McLain at the Grand Rapids YMCA in 1965.
 Sensei McLain was a top student of Grand Master Robert Trias, founder of the USKA, and the first person to open a karate dojo in the United States (in 1946 in Phoenix, Arizona).

-He studied with such other notable Isshin-Ryu Masters as Norbert Donnelly, Bill Pogue, Angi Uezu, and Kichiro Shimabuku.
-Bob White has studied and taught Isshinryu ever since, though he has expanded his interests by learning from such accomplished Martial Artists as Remy Presas (stick fighting), Seiyu Oyata (Tuite Kempo, grappling, and. nerve point fighting.
+Robert White studied with such other notable Isshin-Ryu Masters as Norbert Donnelly, Bill Pogue, Angi Uezu, and Kichiro Shimabuku.
+Robert White has studied and taught Isshinryu ever since, though he has expanded his interests by learning from such accomplished Martial Artists as Remy Presas (stick fighting), Seiyu Oyata (Tuite Kempo, grappling, and. nerve point fighting.
 Shinkichi Oddo (Okinawan weapons), Ed Parker (American Kempo), Roy Osborne (Shorin-ryu), Michael Brodman (Shorinji-ryu), Master Koshida (Aikido), John Osako (Judo), Al Wasil (Kung Fu, Tai Chi Chi Kung), Jwing-Ming Yang (Tai Chi, Chi Kung, and Tadashi Yamashita (Shorin-ryu).
-(Yamashita was in the Chuck Norris movie, M Octagon.)
 Master White also traveled to study with Isshin-Ryu pioneers Don Nagle, Harold Long, and Steve Armstrong, and as recently as February, 1997, journeyed to Thailand to study Muay Thai kick-boxing.

-Mr. White served as an officer in the American Okinawan Karate Association, a member of the board of the Isshin-Ryu Hall of Fame, and is currently President of the Okinawan Karate Clubs, Inc. He has been teaching for over 20 years in Northville, Michigan and has added classes in Novi and Ypsilanti.
+Robert White served as an officer in the American Okinawan Karate Association, a member of the board of the Isshin-Ryu Hall of Fame, and President of the Okinawan Karate Clubs, Inc. He has been teaching for over 20 years in Northville, Michigan and has added classes in Novi and Ypsilanti.
 He recently began offering Tai Chi classes through Northville, and Cardio-Karate classes at Novi.

 Through his karate classes, he has spread Isshin-Ryu to a new generation by promoting over 70 students to the rank of Sho-Dan.
 Sensei White is married with three daughters.
 Barb White, Mr. White’s wife, Barb, and his three daughters, Danielle, Linear, and Barbie, are all active in the Martial Arts.